dantleech/blog/source/_posts/2018-07-14-orkanger-trondheim.md

 Soul), but then changed to another audio-book.
-Yesterday I did 4 chapters of [Howard Zinn](https://www.amazon.com/Peoples-History-United-States/dp/0060838655), today I did 3 chapters of [Sapiens](https://www.amazon.com/Sapiens-Humankind-Yuval-Noah-Harari/dp/0062316095).
+Yesterday I did 4 chapters of [Howard Zinn](https://www.amazon.com/Peoples-History-United-States/dp/0060838655), today I did three chapters of [Sapiens](https://www.amazon.com/Sapiens-Humankind-Yuval-Noah-Harari/dp/0062316095).
 Sapiens is also a history, but a pre-history history.
 So far telling the tale of the different genus of "homo" of which we, "sapiens" are only one species